 Language • Khmer is the official language of Cambodia.
 Through the 1960s, educated Cambodians also learned French.
 In more recent years, English has become the predominant second language for Cambodians, and many people, including some teenagers, are conversant in English.

 Climate • Cambodia’s climate is tropical, with high humidity and temperatures reaching into the 80s and 90s every day.
 We visit at the beginning of the rainy season, so intermittent heavy showers can provide a welcome break from the heat.
 Our accommodations are air conditioned.

-Cuisine • The delicious and healthy Khmer cuisine has similarities to that of its immediate neighbor countries, Vietnam and Thailand.
+Cuisine • The delicious and healthy Khmer cuisine has similarities to that of its neighboring countries Vietnam and Thailand.
 It features noodle and rice dishes, stir fries, curries, soups, salads, and abundant fresh tropical fruit.
 Vegetarian options are available.
-Though it is possible to buy a pizza in Phnom Penh, you should expect to eat Khmer cuisine at most meals.

 Voltage • Cambodia uses 230V.
 Plugs vary, with many being the same as in the US, and some being the two rounded prong variety common in Europe.
 You may need a voltage converter to power some of your electronic devices.
 Throughout the program there is easy access to electricity for charging electronics.

 Currency • The US Dollar is an official currency in Cambodia.
 The Cambodian Riel is sometimes used for small transactions, particularly in rural areas.
 An ATM card is the most convenient way to access cash.

 Visa • A visa is required for travel in Cambodia, but it is issued to U.S. citizens on arrival in Phnom Penh.
 There is no need for U.S. citizens to apply for a visa in advance of travel.
 Non U.S. citizens must check local visa requirements.